lake-wg/edhoc/draft-ietf-lake-edhoc.md

 0
 ~~~~~~~~~~~~~~~~~~~~~~~

-CoaP is used as transport and the Initiator acts as CoAP client:
+CoAP is used as transport and the Initiator acts as CoAP client:

 ~~~~~~~~~~~~~~~~~~~~~~~
 corr (the Initiator can correlate message_1 and message_2)